airbytehq/airbyte/docs/integrations/sources/webflow.md

 [{"_id":"<redacted>","createdOn":"2021-03-26T15:46:04.032Z","name":"Airbyte","shortName":"airbyte-dev","lastPublished":"2022-06-09T12:55:52.533Z","previewUrl":"https://screenshots.webflow.com/sites/<redacted>","timezone":"America/Los_Angeles","database":"<redacted>"}]
 ```

-After retrieving your `site id`, you can create a file `secrets/config.json` conforming to the fields expected in `source_webflow/spec.yaml` file.
-(Note that any directory named `secrets` is git-ignored across the entire Airbyte repo, so there is no danger of accidentally checking in sensitive information in this folder).

 See [integration_tests/sample_config.json](https://github.com/airbytehq/airbyte/blob/master/airbyte-integrations/connectors/source-webflow/integration_tests/sample_config.json) for a sample config file that you can use as a template for entering in your `site id` and your `Webflow API Key`.

 | Version | Date | Pull Request | Subject |